-- The overall wireless market grew 18% thanks to the continued explosion on the 4th Wave by new digital players.
+- While the operators struggled to maintain growth, the overall wireless market grew 18% in 2017 thanks to the continued explosion on the 4th Wave by new digital players.

 - The 4th Wave ecosystem grew by 60% in revenues.